LLNL/conduit/src/docs/sphinx/blueprint_mesh.rst

 Material-Dominant Material Sets
 *********************************

-A **material-dominant** material set is one that uses independent material/element orderings and associates these orderings via indirection arrays.
+In a **material-dominant** material set, the orders for the volume fractions and topological elements are mismatched and need to be bridged via indirection arrays.
 For these schemas, the ``element_ids`` field hosts these indirection arrays per material (with just one indirection array for uni-buffer material sets).
 In explicit terms, the **material-dominant** volume fraction group at ``i`` (e.g. ``matset/volume_fractions/mat[i]``) contains the volume fraction data for the indirected topological element ``i`` (e.g. ``matset/element_ids/mat[i]``).
 Complementary to the **element-dominant** variant, the **material-dominant** variant applies to all material sets that have an ``element_ids`` child.